 Aniline leather is kept in its natural form with all the marks and blemishes and is more expensive but is susceptible to damage from water and sunlight.

-Semi-aniline leather is slightly pigmented to get rid of marks and blemishes, it is more rugged and durable than aniline leather.
+Semi-aniline leather is lightly pigmented to get rid of marks and blemishes, it is more rugged and durable than aniline leather.

 Additionally, when talking about leather type and quality, it is important to mention double-face/shearling leather.

 The skin of a recently shorn sheep or lamb that has been tanned and treated with the wool intact is what we call shearling leather.
 Shearling jackets, therefore, are the most expensive ones in the market.